MaJerle/lwesp/docs/api-reference/esp/pbuf.rst

 .. note::
 	If there would be no reference counter information and application would free memory while another part of library still uses its reference, application would invoke *undefined behavior* and system could crash instantly.

-When application tries to free pbuf chain as on first image, it would normally call ``esp_pbuf_free`` function.
+When application tries to free pbuf chain as on first image, it would normally call :cpp:func:`esp_pbuf_free` function.
 That would:

 * Decrease reference counter by ``1``
 * If reference counter ``== 0``, free packet buffer